keirthana/anbox-cloud-docs/ref/api-reference.md

 If an API version is bumped to a major version, it indicates that backward compatibility is affected.

-Feature additions done without breaking backward compatibility only result in addition to `api_extensions` which can be used by the client to check if a given feature is supported by the server.
+Feature additions done without breaking backward compatibility only result in additions to `api_extensions` which can be used by the client to check if a given feature is supported by the server.

 ## Return values
 There are three standard return types: